open-telemetry/semantic-conventions/docs/dotnet/dotnet-aspnetcore-metrics.md

 ## Rate-limiting

-All rate-limiting metrics are reported by `Microsoft.AspNetCore.RateLimiting` meter.
+All rate-limiting metrics are reported by the `Microsoft.AspNetCore.RateLimiting` meter.

 ### Metric: `aspnetcore.rate_limiting.active_request_leases`